djinn-ci/imgsrv/readme.md

 A driver group is a group of images whose names match a certain pattern.

-The image server expects driver images to be organizes beneath the respective directory for their driver, for example `qemu/` for the QEMU driver.
+The image server expects driver images to be organized beneath the respective directory for their driver, for example `qemu/` for the QEMU driver.
 Any directory beneath that will either be treated as part of an image's name, or a category for that image depending on how the image server is configured.